 Your video or photo won’t post if you add more than 30 hashtags in the post.
 However even if you can post 29, less is probably more here.
 A few succinct and relevant hashtags will have more impact than trying to fill each post with everything you can think of.

 “Advertising on Instagram has the power to move people – inspiring them to see a business differently or take action.”

 Social Ads in BOMA

 You can create Facebook and Instagram ads via the BOMA app, alongside organic posts on your Facebook, LinkedIn, Twitter pages plus the ability to send email campaigns.
-BOMA delivers your ad direct to Facebook and Instagram, keeping all your digital marketing under one roof!
-When your campaign is underway you can look at the performance insights on likes, shares and clicks to understand the effectiveness of your ads.
+BOMA delivers your ad directly to Facebook and Instagram, keeping all your digital marketing under one roof!
+When your campaign is underway you can look at the performance insights on likes, shares, and clicks to understand the effectiveness of your ads.